pipeforce/pipeforce.github.io/docs/tutorials/80_send-email.md

           attachments: "#{body}"
     ```

 5. As you can see, we added the command `drive.read` to read the PDF from drive into the body of the pipeline (which happens automatically for you).
-Additionally we added the parameter `attachments` to the `mail.send` command.
-As value the PEL expression `#{body}` is used.
+Additionally, we added the parameter `attachments` to the `mail.send` command.
+As value, the PEL expression `#{body}` is used.
 This expression points to the body of the current pipeline where the PDF document was loaded to.
 You can add multiple attachments by adding them separated by a comma.
 You can also point to resources inside the property store by using the uri format `uri:property:path/to/resource`.

-6. Click SAVE and RUN.
+6. Click `SAVE` and then `RUN`.

-7. After a while you should receive again an email, but this time now with the PDF as attachment
+7. After a while, you should receive again an email, but this time with the PDF as an attachment

 8. Done.

 ## 3 - Extra: Set from + dynamic text in emails

 Sometimes it is necessary to put dynamic text to emails.
-The easiest way in PIPEFORCE to do so is by using the [Pipeline Expression Language (PEL)](../guides/pel).
-In this step we will simply add the currently logged-in user as the from email field so that the recipient can easily reply to you and the current date and time in the email text using PEL:
+The easiest way in PIPEFORCE to do so, is by using the [Pipeline Expression Language (PEL)](../api/pel).
+In this step, we will simply add the currently logged-in user as the from email field, so that the recipient can easily reply to you with the current date and time in the email text using PEL:

 1. Change your pipeline send-email to this: